ghostwriter/psalm-sandbox/README.md

 ## Usage

 - create a `tests/fixtures/` directory.
-- create a test fixture `fixture-without-psalm-config-file` directory in `tests/fixtures/`.
+- create a test fixture `psalm-runs-without-any-errors` directory in `tests/fixtures/`.
 - create an `expectation.json` in the `psalm-runs-without-any-errors` directory.
 - add a few `.php` files that you want the plugin to test, in the `psalm-runs-without-any-errors` directory.
 - add your expectation in JSON format.